EricDing0626/Python-Developer-FFmpeg-and-Pillow/README.md

-# Python Developer Test: FFmpeg and Pillow
+# Python Developer: FFmpeg and Pillow

 ## Overview:
 This project provides a Python script to generate a short video from an image.